 Insufficient refrigerant—Freezing can be caused by a refrigerant leak.

 - Slack fittings

-How long your equipment has been working and the location of the leak play a part in whether you should repair or replace your AC system.
+How long your equipment has been running and the location of the leak play a part in whether you should repair or replace your AC system.

 Dirty evaporator coil—Throughout the seasons, the evaporator coil attracts dirt and creates troubles similar to a dirty filter.
 You’ll gradually receive lower airflow until your unit freezes or halts cooling.
 You’ll need to call Hammond Plumbing & Heating to repair the problem.

 Broken blower motor or relay—A blower motor working at an incorrect speed or not turning on at all can result in freezing.
 It may also be sporadic, running at full speed and decelerating after it gets warm.
 Or a relay can make it start one time and not the following time.
 In either case, you will need to get in touch with Hammond Plumbing & Heating to fix the trouble.

-Scheduling yearly AC maintenance or heat pump maintenance might help you skip this issue.
-Our Experts will fully check and clean your unit, which usually allows us to locate small problems before they turn into major problems.
+Scheduling yearly AC maintenance or heat pump maintenance might help you bypass this malfunction.
+Our techs will fully check and clean your unit, which usually allows us to locate small troubles before they turn into huge problems.